mikeycoxon/pwc-addressbook/README.md

 ### Driving Instructions
 * clone this repo
-* run `./gradlew shadowJar`
+* run `./gradlew jar`
-* take the app-version-all.jar from build/libs/
+* take the address-book-1.0.0-SNAPSHOT.jar from build/libs/
-* run it in your terminal of choice with: `java -jar app-version-all.jar`
+* run it in your terminal of choice with: `java -jar build/libs/address-book-1.0.0-SNAPSHOT.jar`
+* you may have to `chmod 777` the jar if you get permission denied.

 ### Scope & Assumptions
 * This is a command-line based application